sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 = MathBook: An XML Application =

+~+'''This page is frozen, as of September 2013 '''+~

+Please go to the [[http://mathbook.pugetsound.edu|MathBook XML]] site for current progress.

+This page reports progress initiated with a [[http://www.shuttleworthfoundation.org/grantees/2013/rob-beezer/|Shuttleworth Flash Grant]], and sustained with support from [[http://utmost.aimath.org|National Science Foundation under Grant No. DUE-1022574]].

+= Frozen Content (September 2013) =

 A specification for XML tags and stylesheets to create mathematical content that yields usable output.

 [[http://www.beezers.org/blog/bb/2013/06/shuttleworth-flash-grant/|{{attachment:Shuttleworth-Funded-Logo.jpg|Shuttleworth Funded|width=250px}}]]